jesslin02/todoapp/README.md

 ## Video Walkthrough

-Here's a [walkthrough](https://imgur.com/a/nwl3XXF) of implemented user stories:
+Here's a [walkthrough](https://imgur.com/a/nwl3XXF) of implemented user stories.
+There are short videos for adding and removing tasks, as well as a video demonstrating persistence of tasks.

 ## Notes